-This training program provides an overview of assessment, formulation and treatment in both the antenatal and postnatal phases incorporating the mother, father, infant and their relationships.
-Theories of development, attachment, interaction, object-relations, behaviour and cognition will be incorporated.
-Participants can expect an introduction to theoretical models and practical applications in working therapeutically with parents, infants and the parent-infant relationship.
-Detailed case studies are presented to strengthen formulation and treatment planning skills and highlight clinical work, with a focus on the parent-infant relationship and attachment themes.
+This training program provides an overview of assessment, formulation and treatment in both the antenatal and postnatal phases incorporating the mother, father/non-birthing partner and infant with a focus on their development and the quality of their relationships.
+Theories of development, attachment, interaction, object-relations, behaviour and cognition are incorporated.
+Participants can expect an exploration of theoretical models and practical applications in working therapeutically with parents, infants and the parent-infant relationship.
+Detailed case studies are presented to strengthen formulation and treatment planning skills, with a focus on the parent-infant relationship and attachment themes.

-Ongoing monthly meetings through our Perinatal Conversation Hour enables further integration of the workshop material into your practice.
+Complimentary ongoing support is available beyond this training program through our Perinatal Conversation Hour.
+These monthly meetings enable further integration of the workshop material into your practice.
 The consultations provide opportunity to discuss effective ways to integrate the material covered in the program in meaningful ways to your practice setting and the families you serve.

 Our signature training package is designed for multidisciplinary health professionals either currently working with, or who have a desire to work with, families during the perinatal period from a relational and developmental perspective.
 The training program is primarily targeted at those working in an ongoing therapeutic capacity with parents and their infants.
 In particular, this workshop is ideal for those who would like to include the infant and parent-infant relationship in the treatment of parental mood disturbance.